 - Teeth whitening

-- Fillings and extractions
+- Fillings and tooth extractions

 What is the role of an orthodontist?

 While undertaking orthodontic treatment, your orthodontist will examine your wisdom teeth and evaluate whether they are likely to affect the positioning of your teeth in the future.
 This is often discussed in the initial treatment planning.
 In cases where your wisdom teeth require removal, an orthodontist may refer you to a dentist.
-Although, if your wisdom teeth appear to be severely impacted, a specialist surgeon may need to safely remove them under general anaesthetic.
+However, if your wisdom teeth appear to be severely impacted, a specialist surgeon may need to safely remove them under general anaesthetic.
 General dentists can also remove them if a specialist is not required.